 I’ve helped clients at every income level and every level of fancy pants entertain at home.
 Without question, the best parties – I mean the ones where guests devour the food, laugh ’til their faces hurt, and don’t want the night to end – are those that are simple and relaxed, not fussy.
 I can show you how to throw a sweet get together — complete with tasty apps and cocktails — without spending hours in the kitchen.
 I can.
 And I will.
 In my new cookbook!
 I’ve written two digital cookbooks — The Best International Flavors You’re Not Grilling With!
 30 Recipes for Rubs, Marinades & Sauces with Global Appeal and I Can’t Even With Pumpkin Spice: 21 Recipes Celebrating the Real Flavors of Fall, but this will be my first actual book made with paper and a spine and everything.

-Happy Hour in a Hurry: Appetizers & Cocktails to Get Your Party Started will be ready for your bookshelves in 2017!
+Happy Hour in a Hurry: Appetizers & Cocktails to Get Your Party Started will be ready for your bookshelves soon!
 Stay tuned!
 It will be filled with super fast and fabulous recipes (like this Chipotle Lime Edamame) and crave-worthy cocktails (Bourbon & Ginger, anyone?) just in time to help you with your holiday -or anytime- entertaining.
 I can’t wait to share all the tips, tricks and recipes 12 years of professional partying have taught me.
 In the mean time you can chew on this fantastic edamame.

 How to Cook Edamame